Skip to content

 35. Percentage of fresh fruit bunches (FFB) supply to own mills traceable to plantation level?

-The company reports that in 2021 100% of FFB supply to own mills was traceable to plantation level.
-This information is externally verified by Control Union and the company has multiple mills with Identity Preserved certification.
+The company reports that in 2022, 100% of FFB supply to own mills was traceable to the plantation level.
+Additionally, many of the company's mills have Identity Preserved certification.

 • P